ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

    Published specification: {{&SELF}}

-   Applications that use this media type: The type is used by Authorization Servers, Clients and Resource Servers that support the ACE groupcomm framework as specified in {{&SELF}}.
+   Applications that use this media type: The type is used by Authorization Servers, Clients, and Resource Servers that support the ACE groupcomm framework as specified in {{&SELF}}.

    Fragment identifier considerations: N/A